For some, meditation has become more curse than cure. Willoughby Britton wants to know why.

 More information about the spiritual consequences of meditation [link]

-Please feel free to share your negative experiences of meditation.
-If you need any prayer feel free to reach out to me.
+Please feel free to share your negative experiences with meditation.
+If you need any prayer, then feel free to reach out to me.

 “God, I recognize that I have not lived my life for You up until now.
 I have been living for myself and that is wrong.
 Please forgive me of all of my sins just as I forgive others.
 I need You in my life; I want You in my life.
 I acknowledge the completed work of Your only begotten Son Jesus Christ in giving His life for me on the cross, I believe in my heart Jesus is Lord and was raised from the dead and I long to receive the forgiveness you have made freely available to me through this sacrifice.
 Come into my life now, Lord.
 Take up residence in my heart and be my king, my Lord, and my Savior.
 From this day forward, I will no longer be controlled by sin, or the desire to please myself, but I will follow You all the days of my life.
 Those days are in Your hands.
 I ask this in the Lord and GOD Jesus’ precious and holy name.
 Amen.”